Creating Web Images Using Adobe Photoshop

 Images saved on the Web should not have a resolution greater than 72 DPI (DPI = Dots per Inch), and should be no wider than 700 pixels to fit in the Full Content layout of the Western Template.
 Select Image > Image Size.

-- Make sure Constrain Proportions and Resample Image: Bicubic are selected.
+- Select Constrain Proportions and Resample Image: Bicubic

 - In Pixel dimensions, set the width to 700 pixels or less; the height will update itself automatically assuming Constrain Proportions is set.